What you'll learn

 Living one or two stops outside a hot station can often improve sleep and rent efficiency if you accept 10-15 extra train minutes.
 That tradeoff is central to sustainable Tokyo budgeting.

-Neighborhoods Nomads Actually Debate (Honest Profiles)
+Neighborhoods Nomads Actually Debate

 The ranges below are planning anchors, not listing guarantees.
 Seasonal demand, furnishing level, building age, and contract terms can move numbers materially.